Green Lantern: Circle of Fire: Aftermath

 The story was followed by two issues of Impulse #68-69, serving as an epilogue.
 After the battle with Oblivion, Adam Strange misses his Zeta Beam due to Impulse shoving him out of the way (the speedster winds up being teleported to Rann himself) when it appears that Strange is about to be struck by lightning.
 This situation forces Strange to seek the Justice League's aid, to which Kyle Rayner responds and takes the adventurer back to Rann.
 Along the way, the two try to rebuild their trust toward each other as well as repairing the damages made by Oblivion and the impetuous young speedster on the planet.

 This miniseries paves the way for the Green Lantern: Power of Ion storyline, in both plot and theme.
-Here, Rayner denies the temptation of omnipotence for altruistic reasons.
-In Power of Ion, Rayner is again faced with all the energy from Oblivion, becoming godlike in nature, only to give it all up.
+Here, Kyle denies the temptation of omnipotence for altruistic reasons.
+In Power of Ion, Kyle is again faced with all the energy from Oblivion, becoming godlike in nature, only to give it all up.

-The miniseries also deals with evolving the character of Kyle Rayner from the perennial rookie of the DC Universe to a responsible, powerful hero in the eyes of his colleagues.
+The miniseries also deals with evolving the character of Kyle from a perennial rookie to a responsible, powerful hero in the eyes of his colleagues.

 An element of the story was briefly explored on Tales of the Sinestro Corps Presents: Parallax as Kyle once again gives into the fear and anger after the death of his mother, which this time leads to him being possessed by the fear entity Parallax instead of the return of his darker persona Oblivion.
 Parallax plays the same role as Oblivion with Kyle as he tortures Kyle with his own fear and doubt to continuously break his will.
 Kyle's childhood home has appeared once again since Circle of Fire during a battle with Parallax inside Kyle's mind.